knative/eventing/docs/broker/filtering.md

 The evaluation environment of the expression may include:

-*   Standard CloudEvents attributes like type and source
+*   Official CloudEvents attributes like type and source.
-*   Custom extensions dynamically parsed from the event
+*   Custom extension attributes dynamically parsed from the event.
 *   Data fields parsed from the event, if the data content type is known to be parseable

-Since parsing dynamic extension attributes and data fields may be costly, the Trigger must explicitly enable it by setting boolean fields adjacent to the expression.
-See [examples](#examples) for syntax.

 The expression language chosen is [CEL](https://github.com/google/cel-spec/blob/9cdb3682ba04109d2e03d9b048986bae113bf36f/doc/intro.md)